Each year, just a few tax filing software packages can claim to be 100% free for all users. One such service is FreeTax.com (also called DIY Tax).

 - Truly Free Filing

-- Decent navigation, some bugs in ease of use
+- Decent navigation, some issues with ease of use

 - Best for experienced filers who are okay with DIY